Why Plan An RV Shakedown Trip?

 What better way to complete a thorough kitchen check than by cooking?
 Cook on every burner on your cooktop.
 Heat up something in the microwave.
 Try baking RV cookies if you have an oven.
 Grill your favorite meats on your outdoor griddle.

 Preparing a variety of meals on your shakedown cruise allows you to ensure that all your kitchen appliances are working to your satisfaction.
-It has the added benefit of requiring nearly all of your kitchen utensils so that you can check for needed upgrades in that department too.
+It also requires nearly all of your kitchen utensils, so you can check for needed upgrades in that department.

 Looking for some camp cooking inspiration?